madkerpe/deep-learning-tetris/README.md

 # deep-learning-tetris

 An attempt at playing tetris using ONLY deep Q-Learning but with a lot of restrictions.
-For the course "Deep Learning" @Ugent
+For the course "Deep Learning" @Ugent.
+The model can't get any prior information about the game it is playing, only the score.

 Using Keras and Colab to train the model.